mapproxy/mapproxy/doc/deployment.rst

 The WSGI standard allows to choose between a wide range of servers and server integration components.

-MapProxy uses ``paster serve``, a tool included as a dependency, to start these servers with a configured MapProxy application.
+MapProxy uses :ref:`Paste Deploy <http://pythonpaste.org/deploy/>` to start these servers with a configured MapProxy application.
+It is a dependency of MapProxy and should be installed already.
+You can access the tool with ``paster serve``.

-Paster needs a configuration where the application (MapProxy in this case) and the server are defined.
+Paste Deploy needs a configuration where the application (MapProxy in this case) and the server are defined.
 The ``etc/`` directory created with ``paster create`` (see :doc:`install`) already contains two example configurations.
 Both configurations define MapProxy as the WSGI application to start and setup some configuration options.

 Testing